slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing.' -- George Bernard Shaw*

 <!--
+> *'It's not the load that breaks you down, it's the way you carry it.' -- Lou Holtz*

 Tattoos and body piercings, are disguises, masks, to compensate for inadequacies, physical & mental insecurities.
 I’ve never met anyone yet covered in tattoos who isn’t profoundly insecure.

 failures are flip-sides of our strengths, the opposite is true also